zertez/dat200-ca4-ksat-celestial-classifier/README.md

 # Celestial Object Classification

-DAT200 CA4 assignment developed for Kongsberg Satellite Services (KSAT) to classify celestial objects using machine learning techniques.
+Academic assignment (DAT200 CA4) using data from Kongsberg Satellite Services (KSAT) to learn machine learning classification techniques with more than two classes.

 ## Overview

-This project was developed for Kongsberg Satellite Services (KSAT) to support their expansion into deep-space monitoring capabilities.
-The goal is to classify astronomical objects into three categories:
+This academic project uses data provided by Kongsberg Satellite Services (KSAT) to learn machine learning techniques for classifying astronomical objects into three categories:
 - Galaxies (class 0)
 - Quasars/QSO (class 1)
 - Stars (class 2)

-The dataset contains 100,000 observations with photometric measurements across five filter bands (u, g, r, i, z), positional coordinates, redshift measurements, and various metadata from advanced space monitoring systems.
+The dataset contains 100,000 observations with photometric measurements across five filter bands (u, g, r, i, z), positional coordinates, redshift measurements, and various metadata provided by KSAT for educational purposes.
+Where 20% of the data is reserved for testing purposes.

 ## Competition Results